EliahKagan/NuHello/README.md

    *Query > NuGet Package Manager*.
 2. If you&rsquo;re running a non-paid version of LINQPad, you&rsquo;ll see a message about limited NuGet search functionality within LINQPad.
-   That&rsquo;sno problem.
+   That&rsquo;s no problem.
 3. At the bottom of the *LINQPad NuGet Manager* window, there is a drop-down menu, in which &ldquo;NuGet 3 official package source&rdquo; is most likely selected.
 Click that drop-down menu and select &ldquo;(configure sources&hellip;)&rdquo;.
-4. In the *NuGet Settings* dialog, in &ldquo;Package Sources&rdquo; tab, near the bottom, put in any name you like for &ldquo;Name&rdquo; and the full (absolute) path to the local NuGet package source directory in &ldquo;Source&rdquo;.
+4. In the *NuGet Settings* dialog, in the &ldquo;Package Sources&rdquo; tab, near the bottom, put in any name you like for &ldquo;Name&rdquo; and the full (absolute) path to the local NuGet package source directory in &ldquo;Source&rdquo;.
 (You can select the source by clicking the &ldquo;&hellip;&rdquo; button and navigating to it in a file picker dialog.)
 5. Click &ldquo;Save&rdquo;.
 It&rsquo;s fine for the local package source to